-Using Durable Objects · Cloudflare Workers docs
+Using Durable Objects

 fetch() method sends HTTP Requests to the instance.

 The fetch handler in the example below implements the Worker that talks to the Durable Object.
-Note that we have written the fetch handler using a new kind of Workers syntax based on ES modules.
+Note that the fetch handler is written using a new kind of Workers syntax based on ES Modules.
 This syntax is required for scripts that export Durable Objects classes, but is not required for scripts that make calls to Durable Objects.
-However, Workers written in the modules syntax (including Durable Objects) cannot share a script with Workers written in the service-workers syntax.
+However, Workers written in the modules syntax (including Durable Objects) cannot share a script with Workers written in the Service Worker syntax.

 We recommend following this approach of implementing Durable Objects and a corresponding fetch handler in the same script (written in the modules format) not only because it is convenient, but also because as of today it is not possible to upload a script to the runtime that does not implement a fetch handler.

 ES Modules differ from regular JavaScript files in that they have imports and exports.
-As you saw above, we wrote
+As shown earlier

 export class DurableObjectExample when defining our class.
 To implement a fetch handler, you must export a method named